-- The moment you realized that Google saves all your data
+- The moment you realized that Google saves all of your data

-- Your personal guide to reading books, listening to music, watching movies
+- Your guide to reading books, listening to music, and watching movies

 - Things to do while waiting in line

-- If you had a billion dollars for a day
+- If you had a billion dollars for one day